Karneades/CyberTriad/README.md

 with just a click of pull request it’s possible to contribute to the Cyber Triad!

+**Afterthought** When looking at the table, there are multiple topics which have low downside but bring a lot of upside, especially bug bounty programs, red teaming, threat hunting and research time for analysts and engineers.
+In this areas the most upside is given due to the nature of the activity: most open to findings and new insights but in a controlled environment.

 | Fragile | Robust | Antifragile |
 | --------| ------ | ----------- |
 | no bug bounty program at all | bug bounty program for specific applications, limited scope | bug bounty for whole infrastructure, the real deal! |